Carmarthen and Cardigan Railway: South Wales Railway

 The Great Western Railway opened its line between London and Bristol in 1841.
 A branch to Gloucester and Cheltenham was built by the Cheltenham and Great Western Union Railway.
 The GWR encouraged the formation of what was to become the South Wales Railway to build a line from near Gloucester through Cardiff and Swansea to Fishguard.
-The South Wales Railway obtained the Royal Assent on 4 August 1845.
+The South Wales Railway Act 1845 (8 & 9 Vict. c. cxc) obtained royal assent on 4 August 1845.
 The line opened progressively: from Swansea (Landore) to Carmarthen on 11 October 1852 and to Haverfordwest and Neyland on 2 January 1854.
 Radically changed economic conditions put reaching Fishguard in abeyance.

 The position of the town of Carmarthen on the River Towy and the hills to the west of the town made the design of a through railway difficult, and the decision was taken to pass south of Carmarthen.
 The SWR built a station adjacent to the Pensarn to Cwmffryd road (now A484).
 In common with the Great Western Railway, the South Wales Railway was a broad gauge line.

 The South Wales Railway later merged with the Great Western Railway and became for all practical purposes part of the Great Western on 1 January 1862.